 Schneck urges you to keep these facts in mind to help you save money at the pharmacy:

 - Certain drug companies offer discounts and rebates.
-Schneck said, "Depending on the type of insurance (commercial versus federal), this option has the potential to save significant dollars, so it's worthwhile to ask your pharmacist if your insurance plan would qualify."
+Schneck says, "Depending on the type of insurance (commercial versus federal), this option has the potential to save significant dollars, so it's worthwhile to ask your pharmacist if your insurance plan would qualify."